 Each major and minor course can be individually chosen as an elective course.
-By taking elective courses recommended in the list of the chosen major the knowledge gained in the major may be deepened and expanded; by choosing complementary or interdisciplinary courses it may be broadened.
+By taking elective courses recommended in the list of the chosen major programme the knowledge gained in the major may be deepened and expanded; by choosing complementary or interdisciplinary courses it may be broadened.

-Courses at University of Zürich must be selected through mystudies.
-Courses at other universities (e.g. University of Bern, École Polytechnique Fédérale de Lausanne (EPFL)), which cannot be selected through myStudies, must be taken as "exchange courses/Mobilitätsfächer" (recognition in the Master's degree programme only upon approval by the Director of Studies beforehand).
+Courses at other universities (e.g. University of Zurich, University of Bern, EPFL), which cannot be selected through myStudies, must be taken as "exchange courses/Mobilitätsfächer28" (recognition in the Master's degree programme only upon approval by the Director of Studies beforehand).
 Students must provide evidence of passing the required performance assessment issued by the university which offers the respective course (title of the course, CP, result/grade of the performance assessment).
-Students not taking any minors but choosing elective courses instead have various possibilities of gaining CP.
+Students not taking any minors but choosing elective courses instead have various possibilities of gaining credit points.